emsicc/2024/call.md

 Prospective authors are invited to submit original, previously unpublished work, reporting on novel and significant research contributions, on-going research projects, experimental results and recent developments related to, but not limited to, the following topics:

+- Impact of energy-aware strategies on machine learning in the cloud
+- Impact of energy-aware strategies on federated learning
 - Energy-aware/energy harvesting scheduling algorithms using intelligence
 - Adaptive middleware for energy-efficient computing
 - Instrumentation and measurement of energy-efficient computing and networking